DmitriiDenisov/area_assessment/README.md

 ### Development:
-Models, data, gdal library and area_assessment repo is on `instance-1` server Frontnd application in docker is stored on `front-area-assessment` server
+Models, data, gdal library and area_assessment repo is on `instance-1` server

+Frontend application in docker is stored on `front-area-assessment` server

 ### Statistics and additional information: